acbarker19/PHY299-Class-Assignments/README.md

 - Notes about lists, tuples, and loops
 - Notes about number data types
 - Notes about the string data type

-Various examples of working code are shown in notes and in homework assignments.